Bruchus rufimanus: Biology

 The broadbean beetle, B. rufimanus is univoltine.
-It reproduces in spring in faba bean crops, lays eggs on the young pods, develops in the growing seeds and overwinters as adults in shelters, or in diapause as larva or pupa diapause in the stored seeds.
+It reproduces in spring in faba bean crops, lays eggs on the young pods, develops in the growing seeds and overwinters as adults in shelters, or in diapause as larvae or pupae in stored seeds.

 Overwintering

-Adults are in reproductive diapause and overwinter in protected sites such as under tree barks, particularly of old, standing trees, hedgerows, lichen, and in forests or leaf litter.
-At early spring, they can be observed feeding on pollen and nectar of nearby flowers and particularly on Fabacae and Vicia spp..
-Some B. rufimanus can survive during winter in larval or pupal diapause inside the seeds and terminate their diapause, finish their post-embryonic growth and emerge from the seeds after sowing.
+Adults are in reproductive diapause and overwinter in protected sites such as under tree bark, particularly of old, standing trees, hedgerows, lichen, and in forests or leaf litter.
+In early spring, they can be observed feeding on pollen and nectar of nearby flowers and particularly on Fabaceae and Vicia spp.
+Some B. rufimanus can survive during winter in larval or pupal diapause inside the seeds and terminate their diapause, finish their post-embryonic growth, and emerge from the seeds after sowing.

 Field colonization, mobility and sexual maturity

 Males' sexual maturation is triggered by an increased proportion of light in the photoperiod, such that they are sexually mature when they colonize the field when the crop reaches leaf development.
 More specifically, a day length of 16h is required for the beetles to terminate their reproductive diapause.
 An optimal day length of 18h is found to induce diapause termination.

-Females are still in reproductive diapause when they colonize the field once crops reach flowering stage and day temperature reach 20 °C. They become sexually mature in a few days, as a result of both an increased duration of photophase and the ingestion of faba bean pollen and nectar (Tran and Huignard 1993).
+Females are still in reproductive diapause when they colonize the field once crops reach flowering stage and day temperature reaches 20 °C. They become sexually mature in a few days, as a result of both an increased duration of photophase and the ingestion of faba bean pollen and nectar (Tran and Huignard 1993).

 Adults are extremely mobile during the day, and find refuge in resting sites in flowers and young leaves at night and early morning.
 They migrate from crop to crop following flower availability.
 Field density can vary.
 In France, numbers are around 20 adults/100 plants at the beginning of the colonization and 150 adults/100 plants at population peak when pressure is high.

-Fields near overwintering sites such as woody and herbaceous environment, and storage facilities, present increased risk of B. rufimanus colonization, particularly in areas with high infestation the precedent year.
+Fields near overwintering sites such as woody and herbaceous environment, and storage facilities, present increased risk of B. rufimanus colonization, particularly in areas with high infestation the preceding year.

 Mating and ovoposition

 Once males and females are both sexually mature, mating is spread over a few weeks.
-Insects are active when temperature reaches 20 °C; temperatures above 25 °C are very favorable to their activity in the field whereas colder temperatures below 15 °C and wet weather limit insect mobility.
-Once fertilized, females B. rufimanus lay eggs on developing pods of faba beans.
-Rain, wind and temperatures below 20 °C put on hold the oviposition process.
+Insects are active when the temperature reaches 20 °C; temperatures above 25 °C are very favorable to B. rufimanus activity in the field, whereas colder temperatures below 15 °C and wet weather limit insect mobility.
+Once fertilized, female B. rufimanus lay eggs on developing pods of faba beans.
+Rain, wind, and temperatures below 20 °C put the oviposition process on hold.
 Eggs are laid predominantly on the lowest parts of the plant.
-Eggs are small (< 2mm diameter), white-yellowish.
+Eggs are small (< 2mm diameter) and white-yellowish.
 A maximum of ten eggs per pod is observed.
 Females lay between 50 and 100 eggs.
 Rain might increase egg mortality.